epigen/mr.pareto/README.md

              # put this in your .bashrc profile
              export SNAKEMAKE_PROFILE = path/to/your/cluster/profile
              ```
-  2. (only once per workflow) clone the workflow repository
+  2. (only once per module) clone the `{module}` repository
      ```console
-     git clone git@github.com:user/workflow_name.git
+     git clone git@github.com:user/{module}.git
       ```

 Note: All software dependencies are installed and managed automatically via Snakemake and conda.
-They are installed upon the first run of the workflow.
+They are installed upon the first run of the module.

 ## Configuration
 Configure your analysis
-1. this depends on the workflow and is always described in a separate `README.md` located in the workflow's `config` folder.
+1. this depends on the module and is always described in a separate `README.md` located in the module's `config` folder (i.e., `{module}/config/README.md`).
-2. most often it is 1 configuration file (`.yaml`) for configuring the analysis (e.g., parameter) and 1-2 annotation files (`.csv`) describing the data or data-specific configurations (e.g., file paths or metadata).
+2. most often it is 1 configuration file (`.yaml`) for configuring the analysis (e.g., parameters) and 1-2 annotation files (`.csv`) describing the data or data-specific configurations (e.g., file paths or metadata).

 ## Execution
-Run the workflow from within the Snakemake conda environment and the workflow's root directory.
+Run the `{module}` from within the Snakemake conda environment and the module's root directory.
 1. activate the snakemake conda environment (Snakemake commands only work from within the snakemake conda environment)
-    ```{console}
+    ```console
     conda activate snakemake
     ```
-2. enter the workflow directory (always execute from within the top level of the workflow directory)
+2. enter the `{module}` directory (always execute from within the top level of the module directory)
-    ```{console}
+    ```console
-    cd unsupervised_analysis
+    cd {module}
     ```
-3. execute the workflow using conda to install and manage the required software
+3. execute the module, while using conda to install and manage the required software
     1. **local execution** with one core
-       ```{console}
+       ```console
        snakemake --use-conda --cores 1
        ```
     2. **vanilla cluster execution** with 32 jobs for cluster engines that support shell scripts and have access to a common filesystem, (e.g. the Sun Grid Engine), see [Snakemake Cluster Execution documentation](https://snakemake.readthedocs.io/en/stable/executing/cluster.html)